 June 28, 2018 | By Peyton Sawyer

-There are several ways to take back an hour or two during your work day, so have a look below for some tips on how to get started.
+There are several ways to take back an hour or two during your workday, so have a look below for some tips on how to get started.

 Create a List of Tasks to Be Completed

 Think about your day.
 What tasks need to be repeated daily or on a specific day of the week?
 Jot them down as they come to you.
 No need to put them in order yet, you are just mapping out your weekly duties.
-After writing down your primary duties, take a little more time to think about any calls that need to be made, invoicing that needs to be done, or any projects that need special attention.
+After writing down your primary duties, take a little more time to think about any calls that need to be made, invoicing that needs to be done or any projects that need special attention.
 This is the time to list anything that is out of the norm or not a daily occurrence.

 Once you have compiled your index of tasks, take a look at the daily and weekly duties you have listed.
-Are there any time sensitive items listed?
+Is there any time sensitive items listed?
 If so, make sure to record the deadline next to it.
 This will help to complete all tasks on time.
 Next, read through the list so that you can prioritize your tasks according to importance.

 Start Small and Work Your Way Up to Larger Tasks